-I’ve written a mucka 8,000 word plot outline for a sci-fi story set aboard a derelict spaceship.
-It’s a somewhat daunting project, but I’ve already written two sections of it.
-I dig it so far.
+I sketched out a big plot outline for a sci-fi story set aboard a derelict spaceship.
+A somewhat daunting project.
+I’ve already written two sections of it and dig it so far.
 Needs a second draft and some heavy thinking.

 A promising first draft of a chronicle of working at an All For A Dollar in the mid-nineties.

 A series of science fiction short stories about a girl and her robot, set in a rural future where most people have left Earth behind.
+No dystopian horseshit.
 I’ve got three stories done, and ideas for a few more.
 The first story appears in issue #65 of Andromeda Spaceways.